Design focuses on developing the customer experience

 In November 2019 the second part of West Pier was completed.
 At the same time the baggage handling centre expands, increasing the baggage handling capacity by 50%.

 2020 was a the year of building and construction sites.
-In September, a new parking hall was finished.
+In September, the construction of the new parking hall P1/P2 was completed.
 Due to corona pandemic, opening of the new building was re-scheduled to 2021.
 Read more.

-Illustration: The beautiful new Helsinki Airport entrance is to be opened in December, 2021.
+The beautiful new Helsinki Airport entrance was opened in December, 2021.

-The new entrance is to be opened in December 2021.
-At the same time, the new parking and public transportation arrangements and new arrivals hall will be in use.
-The expansion will house a multimodal travel centre that will present us with opportunities to develop enhanced connections between the airport and other modes of transport.
+The new entrance was opened on December 1, 2021.
+At the same time, the new parking and public transportation arrangements and new arrivals hall were taken in use.
+There is also a multimodal travel centre with enhanced connections between different modes of transport.

 Other services of the expansion will be opened in steps in 2022-2023.